 I can’t think of a more tragic way for the Joe Paterno story to end than it has these past few months.
 Not having any of the inside facts, it’s hard for me to fathom how he handled the Jerry Sandusky scandal.
 It goes against everything you would imagine him standing for, but then again, he won’t be the first or last person in life to be betrayed by a friend.
 Sadly, in this case the betrayal and cover-up had devastating consequences for many children.
 The actions by him and those around him related to this issue were inexcusable and the anger in response to it more than justified.

 However, this stain on Coach Paterno’s record should not blot out all the other good things he did in his life which are considerable.
 A few examples worth mentioning:

-- In a day and age where coaches routinely jump ship for more money and/or prestige he remained steadfast and loyal to Penn State for more than 60 years;
+- In a day and age when coaches routinely jump ship for more money and/or prestige he remained steadfast and loyal to Penn State for more than 60 years.

-- His program was never sanctioned by the NCAA for rules violations and few other top Division I football program can say that;
+- His program was never sanctioned by the NCAA for rules violations and few other top Division I football programs can say that.

 - He did all the above and ended up with the most wins of any football coach in history.